J5kinner/OpenSourceMapping/README.md

 Implemented GeoMoose, OpenLayers and Leaflet for the purpose of being able to upload geojson and stress test each of them until failure.
 The results are that GeoMoose and Leaflet performed poorly in comparison to openlayers.
 Choosing OpenLayers as the winner, we can start building the final application.

+### Weeks 7-13
+The aim is to build the main functionality of the application.
+This includes: `The Plan` content below which can be summarised as mapping capabilities, offline capabilities and eventually packaging the application for use in FAIMS.
 # The Plan
 - [ ]  Implement the main UI from [figma](https://www.figma.com/file/Mi1rOnJrmOvQbkW3S5J6gL/Thesis-Mockup?node-id=0%3A1)
 - [ ]  Build the map for the main UI
 ### Implement Steve's features including:
-- [ ]  Buttons to draw geoJson points, lines and polygons
+- [x]  Buttons to draw geoJson points, lines and polygons
 - [ ]  Implement formik format

 ### Implement requirements from the thesis: